Walk into Martinhal Lisbon Oriente and you’ll see a pile of trash in the lobby.

 Siwash Lake Wilderness Resort | British Columbia, Canada

-Finding an eco-friendly hotel isn’t difficult in many countries, but even the best eco hotels in the world have certain structural limitations.
+Finding eco resorts isn’t difficult in many countries, but even the best ones in the world have certain structural limitations.
 It’s no surprise that alternatives to hotels are growing in popularity, not unlike the sustainable dude ranch at Siwash Lake Wilderness Resort.

 Call it glamping, call it luxury camping; whatever you call it, this B.C. wilderness hideaway is sustainable through and through.
-The off-grid lodge offers primarily nature-based activities like horseback riding, wellness walks, and yoga in the great outdoors to cut down on any power consumption.
+The off-grid sustainable lodging offers primarily nature-based activities like horseback riding, wellness walks, and yoga in the great outdoors to cut down on any power consumption.

 Speaking of consumption, their culinary offerings are nothing short of world-class and everything but wasteful.
-Much of it is grown on their 2-acre farm and made from scratch to ensure zero waste.
+Dishes full of organic food grown on their 2-acre farm and made from scratch to ensure zero waste.
 For the offsite essentials, spot prawns are caught sustainably while wines and morel mushrooms are sourced from nearby vineyards and forests rather than flown in from across the world.

 Crowne Plaza Copenhagen Towers | Copenhagen, Denmark

 Want to see how sustainability is done right in Denmark?
-Look to Crowne Plaza Copenhagen Towers.
+Look to Crowne Plaza Copenhagen Towers as a role model in reducing environmental impact.

 It’s the country’s leading hotel in sustainability and one that many eco friendly hotels can learn from.
 Groundwater-based cooling and solar panels are just the start.
 Its literal green atrium has a 1,400 square-meter forest to pump out fresh oxygen.

-The hotel’s construction itself is full of recycled and reused materials: discarded boat sails cover the ventilation shafts, acoustic ceiling tiles are composed of old PET bottles, and even the floor has sustainable footing with reused concrete and rubber.
+The hotel’s construction itself is full of recycled and reused materials, reducing the hotel’s carbon footprint.
+Discarded boat sails cover the ventilation shafts, acoustic ceiling tiles are composed of old PET plastic bottles, and even the floor has sustainable footing with reused concrete and rubber.

 Related: How Sweden maintains its status as one of the world’s most sustainable countries